lunasara/Team3/README.md

 #### Task 1: Compute image descriptors

-We compute the histogram of the images using different color spaces
+We compute the histogram of 1000 bins of the images using different color spaces

 * RGB
 * XYZ